O JARGON BUSTER

 - Finish

-before departing the event, even if you never actually start your
+departing the event, even if you never actually start

 - Flag (noun)